Discover Early Learning Activities for Young Nautical Adventurers

 Nature Exploration Activities

-Nature Scavenger Hunt
+Seaside Scavenger Hunt

-Set Boundaries: Define a safe area for the hunt, ensuring children stay within sight.
+Set Boundaries: Define a safe area for the hunt, ensuring children stay within sight. (extra parental supervision may be required near water.)

 Creative Arts and Crafts